 Warm, richly textured wooden cabinetry is the perfect match for the cool, steely tones of grey.
 Make even more of a statement with the addition of stylish wall lighting, like these Oxford 2 Wall Lights from Original BTC.
 Not your style?

-6. Design a space with purpose in mind
+6. Use grey with purpose in mind

 While aesthetic appeal is (of course) important to consider when designing a kitchen, it's essential that you balance this with considerations as to how the space will function.

 Combining function and aesthetics is the easiest way to achieve your dream kitchen.
 For example, the addition of a concrete breakfast bar effectively ties together the design of this grey-toned kitchen, all while functioning as a handy spot to host and entertain guests.